Internet Archive: Ceramic archivists collection

-The Great Room of the Internet Archive features a collection of more than 100 ceramic figures representing employees of the Internet Archive.
+The Great Room of the Internet Archive features a collection of more than 100 ceramic figures representing employees of the Internet Archive, with the 100th statue immortalizing Aaron Swartz.
 This collection, inspired by the statues of the Xian warriors in China, was commissioned by Brewster Kahle, sculpted by Nuala Creed, and as of 2014, is ongoing.

 Artists in residence

 The Internet Archive visual arts residency, organized by Amir Saber Esfahani, is designed to connect emerging and mid-career artists with the Archive's millions of collections and to show what is possible when open access to information intersects with the arts.
 During this one-year residency, selected artists develop a body of work that responds to and utilizes the Archive's collections in their own practice.